elevenbuckets/BladeIron_Service_Docker/README.md

 #### 2. Integrate with exsiting setup on host

-As a temporary workaround to integrate with exsiting setup on host, one can also choose to bind the whole user home directory into docker image (the following example is for Linux):
+For developers / pro-users that wants to integrate 11BE with their exsiting setup, it can be achieved by binding the whole user home directory into docker image (the following example is for Linux):

 ```
 docker run --rm -it \